 Ok… wheel chair it up then!

-I don’t care, just move something for 30 minutes.
+I don’t care, just shake something for 30 minutes.
 You’ll feel great after, I promise.

 ps. you get bonus points if you load up your iPhone or whatever highly advanced piece of equipment you have that lets you listen to music while you get physical.
 Preferably filled with new music.
 New is always good.